Lakeside Walks

 Extending the Walk

-From the Acacia Bay Walking Track, you can continue further along the shore by joining the Rangatira Point Track, which passes Te Karaka Point and continues to Rangatira Point and Whakamoenga Point.
-The full extension adds significant distance — allow extra time if planning to go further than Little Acacia Bay.
+From Little Acacia Bay the track joins the Rangatira Point Track, passing Te Karaka Point and continuing to Rangatira Point and Whakamoenga Point.
+The extension adds distance and time; allow extra hours for the full route to Whakamoenga Point, where flat volcanic rocks provide further swimming and viewing spots.

 Where to Learn More